Outdoor Activity Instructors

 How much will I be paid?

-For the 2026 season, you’ll be paid monthly at a rate of £12.71 per hour.
-Some contracts can be flexible (zero hour), in which case you’ll receive your holiday pay pro rata rather than accruing paid leave.
+Instructor pay is currently £12.71 per hour.
+Some contracts can be flexible, in which case you’ll receive holiday pay pro rata rather than accruing paid leave.

 Do I need to be qualified already?